 Bequest and Beneficiary Designation Language

-The Catholic Foundation of the Diocese of St. Petersburg has been entrusted with accepting and administering all bequests and beneficiary designation gifts for the Diocese, diocesan entities, parishes, schools, and ministries.
+The Catholic Foundation of the Diocese of Saint Petersburg has been entrusted with accepting and administering bequests and beneficiary designation gifts for endowments funds for diocesan entities, parishes, schools, and ministries.

-For those considering a generous gift through your will, trust or as a beneficiary on a life insurance policy or IRA, please know this type of gift can allow you to continue to support causes you believe in and make your best last gift.
+For those considering a bequest through your Will or Trust or as a beneficiary on a life insurance policy or IRA, please know this type of gift can allow you to continue to support causes you believe in and make your best last gift.

-The sections below provide the correct language for bequests and beneficiary designations for either a legacy gift (perpetual fund such as an endowment) through the Catholic Foundation, or a direct one-time last gift through the Diocese of St. Petersburg.
+The sections below provide the correct language for bequests and beneficiary designations for a legacy gift (perpetual fund such as an endowment) through the Catholic Foundation.

 Bequests: Wills and Trusts

-All bequests and estate documents to create a perpetual or endowed fund for the Diocese, its ministries or entities should be directed to the Catholic Foundation of the Diocese of St. Petersburg.
+All bequests and estate documents to create an endowed fund for a parish, school or ministries should be directed to the Catholic Foundation of the Diocese of Saint Petersburg.

 The correct language is as follows: